Skip to main content

 Google’s research team has been supporting the National Health Authority, the implementing body for the Government of India’s Ayushman Bharat Digital Mission (ABDM), with thought leadership to build open-source tools that can help developers easily integrate with the ABDM architecture.
 As a result, integrations that would have taken up to six months can now be finished and scaled in less than two weeks.

-An important element of the ABDM mission is the Ayushman Bharat Health Account (ABHA) universal health ID, which aims to bring the advantages of India’s digital healthcare ecosystem to people across the country.
-The health ID enables its holders to store their health-related information, like lab reports or prescriptions, and easily share and receive it with participating healthcare groups across the country.
+An important element of the ABDM mission is the Ayushman Bharat Health Account (ABHA) universal health account, which aims to bring the advantages of India’s digital healthcare ecosystem to people across the country.
+The associated health ID enables its holders to store their health-related information, like lab reports or prescriptions, and easily share and receive it with participating healthcare groups across the country.

 Through a partnership with Eka Care, an authorized issuer of the digital health IDs, we will be making the ABHA ID cards available on Google Wallet starting next year.